St. Petersburg Eye Doctor Serving Pinellas County

 - Lenses for astigmatism – Also referred to as toric lenses, these complex lenses require an extra degree of fitting expertise in order to obtain the most precise vision.
 Toric lenses are available in both soft and RGP contacts.

 - Extended wear lenses – Extended wear contacts have been FDA approved to be worn for up to 30 days, but your extended wear will depend on your tolerance for overnight wear as well as Dr. Ryczek’s assessment during your contact lens examination and fitting.

 - Specialty lenses – For patients with keratoconus or corneal pathology, Dr. Ryczek can use special RGP and hybrid lenses as well as complex scleral lenses.

-Let our experienced St. Petersburg optometrist help you determine which contact lens prescription is right for you during your personal consultation.
-Call 727-327-8855 to schedule an appointment.
+Our experienced St. Petersburg optometrist can help you determine which type of contact lens prescription is right for you.

 Wearing contact lenses instead of glasses can have several advantages, including:

 An enhanced visual experience